maggick/Vigenere-Cryptanalysis/README.md

 ## Use

 In order to use the programme for decrypt FILE :

-	- make
+'' 'make
-	- ./vigenere [FILE]
+	./vigenere [FILE]
-	- In the case that there is no argument, we decrypt "my_chiffre.txt".
+	In the case that there is no argument, we decrypt "my_chiffre.txt".
-	- The file must have a particular format :
+	The file must have a particular format :
-	- The file must have no blank beetween letter
-	- each letter must be Upper letter
+	The file must have no blank beetween letter each letter must be Upper letter' ''

 ## Present files